CDC Defends Its Handling Of New Coronavirus Case In California

 The Centers for Disease Control and Prevention says there's been "confusion" about the handling of a coronavirus patient in California who is thought to represent the first case of the virus being transmitted in the general population, rather than through a known contact with someone who has been in China.

 The case involves a woman who appears to have contracted the virus in California, apparently without having contact with anyone who had traveled abroad or was previously known to have the coronavirus.
+On Friday, a second patient believed to have similarly contracted the virus was reported in Santa Clara County in Northern California.

-If confirmed, it could be the first indication of a wider outbreak in the U.S.
+If the cases are confirmed, they could be the first indication of a wider outbreak in the U.S.

 The UC Davis Medical Center in Sacramento, Calif., where the woman was being treated, says its diagnosis of the patient's COVID-19, the disease caused by the novel coronavirus, was delayed for days because the patient didn't initially meet the CDC's criteria to approve a coronavirus test.